circleci/circleci-docs/jekyll/_cci2/env-vars.md

 can sometimes expose secret environment variables.
 See the [Using Shell Scripts]({{ site.baseurl }}/2.0/using-shell-scripts/#shell-script-best-practices) document for more information.

-## Setting Command-Level Environment Variables
+## Setting an Environment Variable in a Shell Command

 CircleCI does not support interpolation when defining configuration variables like `working_directory` or `images`.